Counseling Degrees & Licenses in Rhode Island

 Rhode Island College (RIC) offers a 60-credit master of science degree in clinical mental health counseling.
 Full-time students typically complete their academic requirements in three years but may take longer if needed due to concurrent commitments.
 Students seeking to become licensed practitioners in Rhode Island must complete post-master’s supervised clinical practice.

 RIC has an excellent reputation due to its substantial practicum and field-related experience options.
 The program is nationally recognized by the National Association of School Psychologists and is approved “with distinction” by the Rhode Island Department of Education.
-Graduates have a 100 percent pass rate on the required School Psychology PRAXIS exam.
+Graduates have a completion rate and placement rate of 100 percent.
 They go on to work in various social services and counseling settings, including community mental health centers, adoption agencies, alternative education programs, and residential programs.

 • Location: Providence, RI